k-burger/tangles_in_pop_gen/README.md

 [//]: # (</p>)

-This code contains the necessary adaptations to the tangles framework to use it in population genetics for estimating ancestries.
-The Tangles algorithm framework is available as a Python package and the tangleGen method from the publication "Inferring Ancestry with the Hierarchical Soft Clustering Approach Tangles" is embedded in this framework.
+This code contains the necessary adaptations to the tangles framework to use it in population genetics for inferring ancestries.
+The Tangles algorithm framework is available as a Python package and the tangleGen method from the publication "Inferring Ancestry with the Hierarchical Soft Clustering Approach tangleGen" (doi: https://doi.org/10.1101/2024.03.27.586940 ) is embedded in this framework.

 The use of tangles is very interesting in population genetics not only because it is a